ProxyImputation/ProxyImputation/README.md

 ### Evaluation

+## Identification of Proxies

+The identification of proxy attributes as done in our evaluation can be reproduced as follows (using the attribute list _WHOAttributes.txt_ in the folder _ProxyLists_ as input):

+-LLM: Provide the attribute list as input for LLaMA 2 (https://www.llama.com/llama2/) using the prompts as shown in our paper.
+-Sentence Embedding: Compute the pairwise cosine similarity using SBERT (https://sbert.net/) for the attribute list.
+-Random: Compute a random subset of the provided list.

+## Imputation

 The evaluation as described in our paper can be conducted by running the python script "evalScript_v2_10runs_all_modes.py" which can be found in the folder _Scripts_.
 It requires the following arguments:

   1) path to first table